magento/devdocs/src/guides/v2.3/frontend-dev-guide/validations/rule-list.md

 ### validate-digits-range

-It checks for a digits only input within a specified range.
+Checks for a digits only input within a specified range.
 There are two ways to specify a range.
 You can specify a negative number as a range limit.

 #### Example